By: Ellie Hansen

 Other threats to a healthy microbiome are antibiotics, NSAIDS (non-steroidal anti-inflammatory medications), and environmental chemicals like pesticides (mmmmm…I’m thinking about dog chemical flea and tick preventatives here…yikes!).

-So now that you know that all dogs from puppies to seniors can benefit from probiotics, where do you start?
+Now that you know that all dogs can benefit from probiotics, where do you start?

 Step one: Healthy food–stay away from gluten!